queryluke/masseffect-5e/data/spells/backlash.md

 - vanguard
 advancementOptions:
 - name: Durable
   description: Increase the aegis's hit points to 30.
-Each additional spell slot about
-    the 2nd, increases the aegis's hit points by 15.
 - name: Counter strike
-  description: If you cast Backlash as a reaction against a melee attack, gain an
-    attack of opportunity against the attacking creature.
+  description: If you cast Backlash as a reaction against a melee attack, gain an attack of opportunity against the attacking creature.
 ---
-When you are hit with a weapon attack, as a reaction you can generate a frontal biotic aegis barrier with 15 hit points.
-If a creature you can see hits you with an attack while the aegis is active, split the damage equally between yourself and the aegis.
-If the attack is a ranged weapon attack, the portion of the damage that would be dealt to you is dealt to the attacking creature instead.
+Generate a frontal biotic aegis barrier with 15 hit points.
+If a creature you can see hits you with an attack while the aegis is active, including the triggering attack, split the damage equally between yourself and the aegis.
+If the attack is a ranged weapon attack from a non-heavy weapon, the portion of the damage that would be dealt to you is dealt to the attacking creature instead.

 If the damage is an odd number, you may choose where the extra 1 damage is dealt.

-If damage dealt to the aegis is greater than its remaining hit points, deal the remaining damage to yourself.
+If damage that would be dealt to the aegis is greater than its remaining hit points, deal any remaining damage to yourself.

 When the aegis drops to 0 hit points the spell ends.

-__At Higher Levels: When you cast this spell using a spell slot of 3rd level or higher, the aegis's hit points increase by 20 for each slot level above the 2nd.
+__At Higher Levels__: When you cast this spell using a spell slot of 3rd level or higher, the aegis's hit points increase by 10 for each slot level above the 2nd.